How to Choose the Best Personal Loan for Government and GLC Employees in 2026

 Who can apply for a government personal loan in Malaysia?

 Government personal loans in Malaysia are specifically designed for individuals working in the government sector.
-This means that only eligible applicants who are employed by the federal or state government, government agencies, or certain government-linked companies (GLCs) can apply for these loans.
+Eligible applicants are those employed by the federal or state government, government agencies, or certain government-linked companies (GLCs) can apply for these loans.

 Eligible applicants include: